Nonparametric estimation of a factorizable density using diffusion models: Introduction

-Building on these existing theories, our results provide new insights into diffusion models, demonstrating their adaptivity to novel low-dimensional structures.
 In particular, while various interesting statistical theories have been developed for VAEs \citep{kwon2024minimax, chae2023likelihood} and GANs \citep{liang2021well, uppal2019nonparametric, chae2022convergence, stephanovitch2024wasserstein, tang2023minimax, puchkin2024rates}, the factorization structure \eqref{eq:factorization}, which is closely related to the conditional independence structure of directed and undirected graphs, has not been explored in the literature on deep generative models.
-While the estimators proposed in \citet{bos2024supervised, vandermeulen2024dimension, vandermeulen2024breaking} are adaptive to the factorization structure, diffusion models are not only adaptive to this structure but also to other structures discussed above, making them significantly more practical alternatives.
+While the estimators proposed in \citet{bos2024supervised}, \citet{vandermeulen2024breaking}, and \cite{vandermeulen2024dimension} are adaptive to the factorization structure, diffusion models can adapt not only to this structure but also to other structures discussed above, making them significantly more practical alternatives.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:model}, we introduce diffusion models and define our implicit density estimator.
-Section \ref{sec:wsnn} presents the class of weight-sharing networks, while Section \ref{sec:factassm} details the main assumption—the factorization assumption.
-Our main theoretical results are provided in Section \ref{sec:main}.
-In Section \ref{sec:naive}, we discuss the benefits of diffusion models compared to the vanilla score matching estimator.
-We present small experimental results in Section~\ref{sec:exp} and conclude with discussions in Section \ref{sec:disc}.
+In Section~\ref{sec:model}, we introduce diffusion models and define our implicit density estimator.
+Section~\ref{sec:wsnn} presents the class of sparse weight-sharing networks, while Section~\ref{sec:factassm} details the main assumption: the factorization assumption.
+Our main theoretical results are provided in Section~\ref{sec:main}.
+In Section~\ref{sec:naive}, we discuss the benefits of diffusion models compared to the vanilla score matching estimator.
+We present small experimental results in Section~\ref{sec:exp} and conclude with discussions in Section~\ref{sec:disc}.
 All proofs are provided in the Appendix.

-\subsection{Notations and definitions}
+\subsection{Notations and Definitions}